Multistart Algorithm for Identifying All Optima of Nonconvex Stochastic Functions

-Some of the conditions on the local method $M$ in~\assref{LSO} are strong conditions that may be difficult to satisfy in practice by a local stochastic optimization method on a nonconvex problem. \subassref{LSO}{measures} ensures that the domain of attraction for any local minima has positive measure and that $\mathcal{L}_{x^*}$ does not lie entirely in the boundary set $\cQ_{\tau}$. \subassref{LSO}{overlap} ensures that no two local minima have overlapping domains of attraction.
+Some of the conditions on the local method $M$ in~\assref{LSO} are strong conditions that may be difficult to satisfy in practice by a local stochastic optimization method on a nonconvex problem.
+Yet, we find these assumptions to be a natural stochastic version of their deterministic counterparts: for Assumption 3.3 above is similar to the strictly decent property assumed for the (deterministic) local optimization method~\cite{RinnooyKan1987}. \subassref{LSO}{measures} ensures that the domain of attraction for any local minima has positive measure and that $\mathcal{L}_{x^*}$ does not lie entirely in the boundary set $\cQ_{\tau}$. \subassref{LSO}{overlap} ensures that no two local minima have overlapping domains of attraction.
 In general, local stochastic methods \cite{Ghadimi2014,Ghadimi2015} guarantee convergence to a stationary point only w.h.p.; that is, they satisfy \subassref{LSO}{LSO_nu}(i).
 In addition, we need \subassref{LSO}{LSO_nu}.1(ii) to ensure that $x^*$ is within an $\omega$-ball of all iterates after a large number of iterations with probability 1, given that the local method is started in that $\mathcal{L}_{x^*}$ and the norm of the gradient at the last iterate (of an LSO run ) is small enough (less than $\nu$).
-Furthermore, in \subassref{LSO}{LSO_omega}, we assume that the iterates (realizations of sequence of iterates) generated by any two LSO runs started in different domains of attractions are at least $\omega$ apart.
+Furthermore, in \subassref{LSO}{LSO_omega}, we assume that the iterates (realizations of the sequence of iterates) generated by any two LSO runs started in different domains of attractions are at least $\omega$ apart.
 These conditions are necessary for developing the algorithm and for showing that the algorithm MANSO identifies all the local minima w.h.p.~using the LSO method $M$.